classchartsapi/api-docs-legacy/source/index.html.md

 from | false | From date
 to | false | To Date
 <aside class="notice">
     The <code>from</code> field does not work as you would expect, since this endpoint is meant for use only on the homepage of Classcharts, Classcharts returns a set amount of points from the `to` field.
-To get more points you will need to make use of the <code>last_id</code> field
+To get more points you will need to make use of the <code>last_id</code> field.
+Our <a href="https://github.com/Classcharts-API/js">javascript wrapper</a> provides a <code>client.getFullActivity()</code> helper function to do this for you.
 </aside>

 ## Get Behaviour